Adventure Island Belize – Second Half

 - Tips for staff (see Note on Tipping)

 - Any extra expenses due to late arrivals or delays

 Free Belize Map

 “I had an amazing time on my trip; from Lucy’s help and guidance to pick the trip right through to MJ and the team during the time on the island, everything beat my expectations.
 I thought the organization was excellent and the island was stunning.
 It’s a perfect match of activities and relaxation.
 Thanks for a great holiday.”

 (3 full days):

-- You can take private kitesurf lessons or borrow our kitesurf boards if you brought the rest of your gear and don’t need instruction
+- You can take private kitesurf lessons or if you planned on a kiteboarding vacation and don’t need lessons, you can borrow a board if you have the rest of your gear but don’t need instruction

 - You can just wade in to fish, or anchor right off shore with a fishing kayak

-- We access snorkel spots and other islands at Glover’s Reef using our sea kayaks and paddleboards
+- We access snorkel spots and other atoll reefs using our sea kayaks and paddleboards

 - Surf Belize!
 We have the only surf wave in the country – surf kayaking, board surfing, and paddleboard surfing